medusajs/medusa/docs/content/advanced/backend/subscribers/overview.md

 The purpose of these events is to allow other parts of the platform, or third-party integrations, to listen to those events and perform a certain action.
 That is done by creating subscribers.

 Medusa's queuing and events system is handled by Redis.
-So, you must have [Redis configured](../../../tutorial/0-set-up-your-development-environment.mdx#redis) on your server to use subscribers.
+So, you must have [Redis configured](../../../tutorial/0-set-up-your-development-environment.mdx#redis) on your backend to use subscribers.

 ---